sourabh48/AutoSecureHome/README.md

 ##### This index.js is written using beta version of firebase tools.
 Please refer to firebase documentation or my other Repository that I have built specially to show the updated coding.

+## Contents:

+It contains the android application, nodemcu codes and screenshots etc.